klaragerlei/Relationship_Graph/README.md

 - Column contains NULL values: Animals with NULL group are colored grey

 **Setting `year`**:
-- NULL: All data is used, no year filtering applied
+- NULL: App returns None and workflow ends
-- Year not in dataset: Returns None and logs warning
+- Year not in dataset: App returns None and workflow ends, but graph is still created
-- Invalid year: May cause error
+- The year filtering only affects the output data passed to subsequent apps, not the relationship graph creation

 **Input data**:
 - Less than 2 individuals: Cannot create relationships, returns warning